Placentation

-Placentation refers to the formation, type and structure, or arrangement of the placenta.
+Placentation is the formation, type and structure, or modes of arrangement of the placenta.
 The function of placentation is to transfer nutrients, respiratory gases, and water from maternal tissue to a growing embryo, and in some instances to remove waste from the embryo.
-Placentation is best known in live-bearing mammals (theria), but also occurs in some fish, reptiles, amphibians, a diversity of invertebrates, and flowering plants.
+Placentation is best known in live-bearing mammals (Theria), but also occurs in some fish, reptiles, amphibians, a diversity of invertebrates, and flowering plants.
 In vertebrates, placentas have evolved more than 100 times independently, with the majority of these instances occurring in squamate reptiles.

 The placenta can be defined as an organ formed by the sustained apposition or fusion of fetal membranes and parental tissue for physiological exchange.
 This definition is modified from the original Mossman (1937) definition, which constrained placentation in animals to only those instances where it occurred in the uterus.

 In mammals

 In live bearing mammals, the placenta forms after the embryo implants into the wall of the uterus.
 The developing fetus is connected to the placenta via an umbilical cord.
 Mammalian placentas can be classified based on the number of tissues separating the maternal from the fetal blood.
 These include: